zachguo/DepND/README.md

 | denied | VBN | VC | are | VBP | ROOT | gMST | only span through SUB arc |
 | excluded | VBN | VC | be | VB | VC | ggMST | or *VC_Elevate* |

-### Rules are vulnerable to:
+### Performance of designed rules are vulnerable to:

 * Performance of PP attachment in the parser;
 > e.g. The PP "on sth" in "no effect on sth" is often wrongly attached to other NN rather than effect.
 As a result, one must design more complicated scope rules rather than a simple gMST.

 * Inconsistency of decision in whether including the left part of parsed tree governed by a SUB arc.
-> A safer solution may be just flow through towards right.
+> e.g. In BioScope corpus, human annotator sometimes include but sometimes exclude subject of the sentence in the negation scope.
+A safer solution may be just flow through towards right.
 Sacrifice false negative for false positive.
 If one want to include the part governed by a SUB arc, it's safer to avoid flowing across or just span through the SUB arc.

 ## Procedures after determining the scope
 * Coping with double/triple negation.